 - Highest institution ID number

-The college-going rate for a district is the percentage of that district's graduates that go on to post-secondary education.
+The college-going rate is the percentage of a school’s or district's graduates who go on to post-secondary education.
 This number includes two-year, four-year and less than two-year programs both in-state and outside of Idaho.
-Analysis of the data for districts with small graduating classes is particularly challenging, since a small change in absolute numbers projects a large change in the associated percentage.
-For example, if the number of graduates in a district is 10, and 6 of those students go on to college, the district has a true matriculation rate of 60 percent.
+Analysis of the data for districts or schools with small graduating classes is particularly challenging, since a small change in absolute numbers projects a large change in the associated percentage.
+For example, if the number of graduates in a school is 10, and 6 of those students go on to college, the school has a true matriculation rate of 60 percent.
 If the reported number of students going off to college has a margin of error of 1 student, however, the data could claim that anywhere from 5 to 7 students attended college, with a reported rate ranging from 50 to 70 percent.
-Therefore, reported post-secondary enrollment rates should be considered in context of the district's total population.
+Therefore, reported post-secondary enrollment rates should be considered in context of the district or school’s total graduating population

 To learn more about the National Student Clearinghouse and its methods for collecting this information, go to their website.